 Each Amazon Web Services “Region” is connected to Amazon’s private network (as seen above).
 Amazon’s private network consists of dark fiber or wavelengths leased from the largest fiber providers like Zayo and Lumen Technologies.

 In addition to its “Regions” Amazon Web Services has a larger number of “Edge Locations”.
-These locations are where end users access services located at Amazon Web Services such as:

 Amazon Web Services – Region Architecture